firstlookmedia/gpgsync/README.md

 Each time there is a key change in your organization, you need to add the new fingerprints to `fingerprints.txt`, re-sign it with your authority key, and re-upload it to the same URL.

-## Configuring PGP Sync
+## Configuring PGP Sync on everyone's computers

-TODO: write the client
+TODO: Add screenshot and instructions.